daranzolin/OLDdaranzolin.github.io/_posts/2017-04-27-nomination-mining.markdown

 just a playful, albeit lazy idea.

 But far be it from me to deny the nominators and selection committee my full subjectivity and whatever measure of arbitrariness included.
-Much better to read the submissions myself--sorry R.
+Much better to read the submissions myself.